CLSherrod/clsherrod.github.io/_posts/2025-06-02-montgomery.md

 Read his book [The Food Prescription for Better Health: A Cardiologists Proven Method to Reverse Heart Disease, Diabetes, Obesity, and Other Chronic Illnesses Naturally!: Montgomery MD, Baxter D.: 9780983128717: Amazon.com: Books](https://amzn.to/4gmoHT5) to understand his philosophy to health.
 It's excellent.

 Rest well, Dr. Montgomery.
 You were the heart in heart medicine.

+---

+Read my other tribue to Vangelis [The Soundtrack That Changed My Life: What Vangelis Taught Me About Legacy](https://christophersherrod.com/vangelis/)